 Mamma's special mention: Hills.
-The property is full of hills - and Mamma thought the National Rhododendron Gardens were bad.
-This one however doesn't have the paved tracks and not very suitable for the daily pram.
+The property is full of hills - and Mamma thought the Dandenong Ranges Botanic Gardens were bad.
+This one however doesn't have the paved tracks - can be rough on the pram.

 the nitty gritty